sw82/divelog/README.md

   - Added visual indicators for technical dive details (air consumption, weight, suit type, water type)
   - Implemented responsive layout that adapts to different screen sizes
   - Improved color coding and visual hierarchy for better scan-ability
+  - Integrated dive statistics directly on the map page to serve as a comprehensive dashboard
 - **CSV Import Fixes and Enhancements**:
   - Fixed "Choose File" button functionality to properly open the file selection dialog
   - Added PHP 8 compatibility fixes for handling null values in string functions